How to Reverse an IRS Revocation or Denial of Passport: Everything You Need To Know Now

 While this problem can be severe, it is reparable.
 The remedies include setting up suitable courses of action and using tax negotiation services to reverse your situation.

-Why did the IRS revoke my passport?
+Why did the IRS issue a revocation on my passport?

 Under the Fixing America’s Surface Transportation (FAST) Act, the IRS has the power to deny your passport renewal or application if you have seriously delinquent tax debts.
 If your passport is still valid, the state can also revoke or limit your ability to travel anywhere outside the United States.

 In such a case, tax delinquents don’t benefit from the IRS.
 Ergo, those who fail to file to settle their tax liabilities are penalized by having their travel rights restricted.

 Seriously delinquent tax accounts apply to people with over $55,000 in tax debts.
 This amount can include the total amount of taxes you owe, all incurred penalties, and interest gained over time.
 The IRS will send you the same information through a CP508C Notice to ensure you will settle your tax debt immediately.

 The State Department will hold your application for 90 days for you to resolve any possible errors or certification issues with the IRS.
 You can also use this period to make full payment on your tax debt or enter into payment arrangements with the IRS to avert the revocation or denial of your passport.